jain24akash/transaction-app/README.md

 Tech Stack: Backend -> Node.js + MongoDB, Frontend: Angular

+Problem Statement:

+    Implement a backend service for wallet system with following functionalities:
+        1. Setup Wallet
+        2. Credit/Debit Transactions
+        3. Fetch transactions on wallet
+        4. Get wallet details

 Folder Structure:

     1. /app -> Has all the backend routes, data models, controllers for actions performed

         1.1 /app/routes -> Defines the allowed routes for wallet and transactions.
-Not allowed actions are left unimplemented 1.2 /app/models -> Defines the schema model for wallet and transaction tables and loaded in mongoose 1.3 /app/controllers -> implements the route defined in /app/routes, processes data, does the database actions and sends response
+Not allowed actions are left unimplemented 1.2 /app/models -> Defines the schema model for wallet and transaction tables and loads in mongoose 1.3 /app/controllers -> implements the route defined in /app/routes, processes data, does the database actions and sends response

     2. /config -> Has database config storing the connection string to connect to mongoDB Atlas server